BlissRoms-x86/manifest/README.md

 If you plan on building the kernel with the NO_KERNEL_CROSS_COMPILE flag, you will need to also have gcc-10+ installed:

     $ sudo apt-get install gcc-10 g++-10

+You will also need to install Rust for using rusty-magisk:

+	$ curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

 Initializing Repository
 -----------------------